OpenBB-finance/openbb-agents/README.md

 # OpenBB-agents
-Active work-in-progress.
-Consider pre-alpha for now.
+Work-in-progress.

-This is a project that leverages LLMs and OpenBB Platform to create financial analyst agents that can autonomously perform financial research, and answer questions using up-to-date data.
-This is possible as a result of agents utilizing function calling to interact with the OpenBB platform.
+This is a project that leverages LLMs and [OpenBB Platform](https://github.com/OpenBB-finance/OpenBBTerminal/tree/develop/openbb_platform) to create financial analyst agents that can autonomously perform financial research, and answer questions using up-to-date data.
+This is possible as a result of agents utilizing function calling to interact with the OpenBB Platform.

 ## Installation